-Users’ Responsibility.
 Users should recognize that protecting user Personal Information is also their responsibility.
-We ask users to be responsible for safeguarding their password, and other authentication information they use to access our Services.
+We ask users to be responsible for safeguarding their password, and other authentication information they use to access our products and services.
 Users should not disclose their authentication information to any third party and should immediately notify us of any unauthorized use of their password.
 We cannot secure Personal Information that users release on their own or that users request us to release.

-User information collected through the Service may be stored and processed in the United States or any other country in which LifeNome or its subsidiaries, affiliates or service providers maintain facilities and, therefore, user information may be subject to the laws of those other jurisdictions which may be different from the laws of user’s country of residence.
+User information collected through the products and services may be stored and processed in the United States of America or any other country in which LifeNome or its subsidiaries, affiliates or service providers maintain facilities and, therefore, user information may be subject to the laws of those other jurisdictions which may be different from the laws of user’s country of residence.

 User data is stored in Google Clouds.
 We cannot control whether the cloud will be in a European Economic Area (EEA) territory or not and therefore whether data will be transferred out of the EEA or any other jurisdiction.